HenrikJoreteg/human-javascript/ch13 - caveats.md

 myFunction(); // Will log out window (or global in Node)
 ```

-as a property of an object:
+2. As a property of an object:

 ```javascript
 var obj = {};